Pope says he wants to go to Moscow to meet Putin over Ukraine - paper | Politics

 Francis, who made an unprecedented visit to the Russian embassy when the war started, told the newspaper that about three weeks into the conflict, he asked the Vatican's top diplomat to send a message to Putin.
 The message was "that I was willing to go to Moscow.
 Certainly, it was necessary for the Kremlin leader to allow an opening.
 We have not yet received a response and we are still insisting".

-He added: "I fear that Putin cannot, and does not, want to have this meeting at this time.
-But how can you not stop so much brutality?"
+"I fear that Putin cannot, and does not, want to have this meeting at this time.
+But how can you not stop so much brutality?
+Twenty-five years ago in Rwanda, we lived through the same thing," he was quoted as saying, appearing to equate the killings in Ukraine to the genocide in the African country in 1994.
 Before the interview, Francis, 85, had not specifically mentioned Russia or Putin publicly since the start of the conflict on Feb.
 24. But he has left little doubt which side he has criticized, using terms such as unjustified aggression and invasion and lamenting atrocities against civilians.

 Asked about a trip to the Ukrainian capital Kyiv, which Francis last month said was a possibility, the pope said he would not go for now.
 "First, I have to go to Moscow, first I have to meet Putin ... .
 I do what I can.
 If Putin would only open a door," he said.